Rana Daggubati: Business ventures and other works

 Five years before becoming an actor, in 2005, Rana entered the visual effects business with Spirit Media.
 The company specialised in animation and VFX, and worked on over 70 films.

 Along with films, he also starred in a web series called Social.
 Since 2017, Rana is the host of the Telugu Television talk-show No. 1 Yaari.
 The show has completed four seasons over a span of five years, hosting celebrities such as Vijay Deverakonda, S.S.
 Rajamouli, Nani, Kajal Aggarwal, Naga Chaitanya, Tamannaah, Rakul Preet Singh, Ram Pothineni, Navdeep, Nikhil Siddharth, and others.
 He also dubbed for the character Thanos in the Telugu dubbed version of Avengers: Infinity War.

 In 2018, he entered into a joint venture with Kwan Entertainment and Marketing Solutions.
 Set up as a studio style agency, Kwan South's divisions include talent management, casting, live performances and appearances, film packaging, production support- TV and Commercials, brand associations- endorsements, digital and film partnerships.
 It was expanded with an office in Chennai.

 Following the business venture, in the same year, he tied up with Anthill Ventures, an investment and scaling platform for early growth stage start-ups, to launch Anthill Studio.
 Anthill Studio is a business accelerator program focused on technology startups in Media & Entertainment.
 The studio supports and mentors disruptive startups in leading-edge technologies such as Artificial intelligence (AI), augmented reality and virtual reality (AR/VR), blockchain, visual effects (VFX), cloud rendering, machine learning (ML), internet of things (IoT) and big data and analytics.

 In 2019, he bought a stake in the one of India's leading comic book companies, Amar Chitra Katha and became director of the company, backed by Future Group.
 In March 2019, he opened a learning center for art and design, life skills, performing arts and vedic science and ethics in Hyderabad.
 The same year, he acquired the co-ownership of Hyderabad FC, a professional football club based in Hyderabad.
 The club competes in the Indian Super League.
 After acquiring ownership, Rana stated "Hyderabad has a great legacy with the sport.
 This team, therefore, is a chance to rekindle that legacy."

 Rana has launched his own YouTube channel SouthBay.
 Live on 15 November 2020.
 Reportedly, the channel streams various content including podcasts, fiction and non-fictions unscripted shows, live chat shows, music, animation, etc.

 In 2022, Rana launched a men's grooming platform named DCRAF in association with Roposo.
 DCRAF is a part of Roposo's Glance digital initiative.

+In 2024, Daggubati invested in the clothing brand 'Kingdom of White' and became its brand ambassador.